RADIATOR PLANT

 Temperature: 60-80 F

 Peperomias hate the cold!
-Avoid cool windowsills in winter months.
+Avoid cool windowsills and corner rooms in winter months.

 Humidity: low to medium